-Our Building Materials Distribution segment is a leading national stocking wholesale distributor of building materials.
+Our BMD segment is a leading national stocking wholesale distributor of building materials.
 We distribute a broad line of building materials, including OSB, plywood, and lumber (collectively referred to as commodities); general line items such as siding, composite decking, doors, metal products, insulation, and roofing; and EWP.
-Except for EWP, we purchase most of these building materials from third-party suppliers and market them primarily to retail lumberyards, home improvement centers, and specialty distributors that then sell the products to the final end customers, who are typically homebuilders, independent contractors, and homeowners engaged in residential construction projects.
-Substantially all of Building Materials Distribution's EWP is sourced from our Wood Products segment.
+Except for EWP, we purchase most of these building materials from third-party suppliers and market them primarily to dealers, home improvement centers, and specialty distributors that then sell the products to the final end customers, who are typically homebuilders, independent contractors, and homeowners engaged in residential construction projects.
+Substantially all of BMD's EWP is sourced from our Wood Products segment.